 Applicants may request support for collaborative research grants, which may be focused on any topic listed in this solicitation, but the program especially welcomes proposals relevant to technology transfer and commercialization as described above.
-Each set of partners may receive no more than one grant in a given phase of the program and will not be eligible to submit new proposals until the active grant is completed.
+Each set of partners may receive no more than one grant.

 Although workshops may be organized as part of proposed collaborative research projects, the program does not accept proposals solely requesting support for the costs of organizing a workshop.
-Researchers interested in organizing such events in Pakistan may wish to consider the opportunities offered by Pakistan Science Foundation or HEC’s program of Grants for Organizing Seminars, Conferences, Symposiums, and Workshops at http://www.hec.gov.pk/english/services/universities/GrantsforSeminarConferenceTraining/Pages/Introduction.aspx
+Researchers interested in organizing such events in Pakistan may wish to consider the opportunities offered by Pakistan Science Foundation or HEC’s program of Grants for Organizing Seminars, Conferences, Symposiums, and Workshops at: http://hec.gov.pk/english/services/universities/GrantsforSeminarConferenceTraining/Pages/Introduction.aspx